needle-mirror/com.unity.cloud.draco/Documentation~/prerequisites.md

 - Universal Windows Platform
 - macOS
 - Linux (x86_64)
-- Lumin / Magic Leap 1
 - Embedded Linux

 ## Compatibility

-The *Draco for Unity* package is compatible with Unity version of 2021.3.46f1 or later.
+The *Draco for Unity* package is compatible with Unity version of 2022.3.67f2 or later.

 ## Troubleshooting